 In high school, I was Editor in Chief of my weekly newspaper.
 I moved on to study Geology in college and graduate school.
 When the job market failed me, I worked in various jobs such as delivery truck driver and office equipment salesperson before going back for a second master’s degree in hydrogeology and then working in groundwater issues related to the gold mining boom of the 1990’s in Nevada.
 Then after being a stay at home aunt and mom, I worked as an Administrative Secretary at a large public elementary school, a job I loved.
 I continued my love of writing with a blog about bicycling.
 I trained hard for a Ride to Defeat ALS ride, because I have ALS in my family.

 My mom, my aunt, and my cousin all died from ALS.
 My own symptoms of ALS started in December of 2015.
 It started with slurred speech.
 My diagnosis was confirmed in June 2016, on the day before my 56th birthday.
 By August, I had a feeding tube and soon took no food by mouth.
-My speech declined and I had to become proficient with test to speech to keep working until November 2016.
+My speech declined and I had to become proficient with text to speech to keep working until November 2016.
 Starting right after my diagnosis, I turned my love of writing into a blog about living with ALS.
 My husband and my 17 year old son are my copy editors.

 My mother was confirmed to have the C9ORF72 gene expansion, so when I had my DNA tested, I was not surprised that I have it too.
 This gene mutation can cause ALS or Frontal Temporal Dementia (FTD).
 There are many cases of FTD in my family also.
 I am participating in three research studies for the C9ORF72 gene mutation, one for biomarkers and another studying the FTD aspect of the gene mutation, plus one to look at my spinal MRI to try develop another way to diagnose ALS.
 I am committed to doing whatever I can to move this devastating incurable disease to a curable one.